Steve973/TeamPlayer/README.md

 # TeamPlayer
 This is an example Spring Boot application that utilizes Spring Rest and Spring Data with MongoDB.
+I recently modernized this app to Spring Boot 3, with SpringDoc.
+It uses Webflux with reactive repositories and functional reactive REST controllers.
+To test the app, you do not even need to install MongoDB.
+Just get a working installation of Docker or Podman up and running, and it will stand up a MongoDB Testcontainer for you.

 I obtained all team and player data from https://fantasydata.com through their REST API and reduced the data to fit into the scope of this application.